-The Most Important Meal pilot program provides low income seniors with a weekly bag of healthy and nutritious breakfast foods to see if regular, healthy breakfasts can improve or stabilize the health of seniors at risk of hunger.
+The Most Important Meal pilot program provides low income seniors living at Park Place Senior Living with a weekly bag of healthy and nutritious breakfast foods in an effort to improve or stabilize the health of seniors at risk of hunger.

 Support Our Work